SchoolProjZS2025/SteeleCapstone2025/README.md

 Tools - Introduction to the tools used throughout the course.
 Not a required watch if you already have a Postman/Insomnia/SoapUI project for testing your application.

-Continous Monitoring - Covers the first section of the checklist.
+Continuous Monitoring - Covers the first section of the checklist.
 These items should be in the back of your mind as you continue testing the other checklist items.

 Response Headers - Covers response header risks and identifying common misconfigurations.